joeygraves222/BlazorEssentials/README.md

 - Geolocation
 - Basic Authentication and Authorization

 Each of these features is defined in an interface and can be implemented however you would like, however a simple implementation is also provided that takes care of many basic functions.

-This base component looks like this:
+## Implementing Each Feature

+First it should be mentioned that it is recommended that every page and component that will need to access these features should inherit the class `EssentialsBaseComponent` found in this package under the namespace `BlazorEssentials.Components`.
+This base component has provided members to access these services and to subscribe to their events to update your page when necessary. (ex.
+The `StateManager` fires an event every time the state is updated, and the base component subscribes to the event and calls `StateHasChanged()` so that you don't have to call it yourself, you simply update your State and the components will refresh automatically).This base component looks like this:

 ```
 @using BlazorEssentials.Models